SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 <b>Multiple Alert Sources</b>
 <br/><br/><p>We can see alert payloads of past events from different alert sources for the Service by selecting the respective alert source from the dropdown in the right-half side.
 <br/><br/>
-Since the payload format is fixed for a given alert source, it is usually preferrable to have De-duplication Rules on a per-alert source basis.
+Since the payload format is fixed for a given alert source, it is usually preferrable to have Deduplication Rules on a per-alert source basis.
 This can be done by making use of the <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">source</code> field which lets you know the alert source that triggered the incoming event.
 <br/><br/>
-For example, if you want to have a De-duplication Rule for a Service, only for alerts coming for <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">grafana</code> alert source, then the corresponding rule would look something like: <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">source == 'grafana' && (&lt;your_de-duplication_rule&gt;)</code></p>
+For example, if you want to have a Deduplication Rule for a Service, only for alerts coming for <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">grafana</code> alert source, then the corresponding rule would look something like: <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">source == 'grafana' && (&lt;your_deduplication_rule&gt;)</code></p>
 {{site.data.alerts.end}}

 #### Example